Service fees are per address. Up to four to five attempts at service and a notarized proof(s) of service. Everything you need is on this page.

 We have no credit card processing equipment in our office so we cannot process credit cards in person or over the phone.

-You should fill out our helpful information form which you’ll find on the “Process Serving” page.
+Help us help you.
+Fill out our helpful information form which you’ll find on the “Process Serving” page.

 The more information you provide, the better the odds are the Process Server can get your subject served.
 People tend to lie to us so if you don’t provide any information we will not know if the person we talk with is lying.
 So please make sure to utilize the helpful information form.
 You can find it on our process serving page.